 - all deputy vice-chancellors

 - proportional representation of each of the seven academic divisions (including the dean of each of the University’s 16 faculties)

 - the Chief Financial Officer.

-A number of senior members of staff routinely attend SEG meetings to assist it with the conduct of its business and with the communication and implementation of its decisions.
+A number of senior members of staff routinely attend SEG meetings to assist with the conduct of its business and with the communication and implementation of its decisions.